In previous blogs, we showed how businesses were benefiting from Power BI in ways that were not possible previously.

 Power Pivot is based on an in-memory technology called VertiPaq, which arranges data into columns and compresses it to speed performance.
 In-memory computing speeds processing by storing data in RAM rather than on slower-performing disks.

-Power Query can be embedded in Excel or the Power BI Desktop, and the tool can load a data set into an Excel spreadsheet or into Power Pivot for data modelling.
+Power Query can be embedded in Excel or the Power BI Desktop, and the tool can load a data set into an Excel spreadsheet or into Power Pivot for data modeling.

 Power BI Ecosystem